 Ideal for: University students, young professionals, professionals

-I think it must have been around 1994 when I first got my hands on the video game “SimCity 2000” as a kid.
+I think it must have been around 1994 when I first got my hands on the video game “SimCity 2000” as a little kid.
 For those who don’t know, it’s a game where you assume the role of a virtual mayor and plan out cities, their infrastructure, zoning, public transport and the like while balancing the needs of the populace.
-I shudder to think how many hours of my life I wasted playing that game.
+I shudder to think how many hours of my childhood I wasted playing that game.

-As the game advanced, you received newer, enhanced city elements such as cycleways, more modern glass buildings, metros and other ‘high tech’ planning options.
+As the game advanced, you received newer, enhanced city elements such as cycleways, more modern glass buildings, urban micro-parks, metros and other ‘high tech’ city planning options.
 Once you reached a certain point, it unlocked a type of building called an “Arcology” – a massive, futuristic, self-contained city-in-a-building in which people could live, work, shop, and play without having to go anywhere else.

 A Work in Progress

-At its core, Macquarie Park is mainly a professional, work-oriented suburb served with a side of education courtesy of its university.
+At its core, Macquarie Park is mainly a professional, employment-oriented suburb served with a side of education courtesy of its university.
 It serves as the second-largest business precinct in all of Sydney in terms of office space, and many big businesses and instantly-recognisable major brands call the suburb home.

 There’s been obvious efforts made to help with the suburb’s viability as a place to live, rather than just commute.
-It all starts with the recent addition of the Macquarie Park and Macquarie University metro stations, which have helped fill the gaps of public transport ever since previous direct rail lines were removed.
+It all starts with the still-relatively-recent addition of the Macquarie Park and Macquarie University metro stations, which have helped fill the gaps of public transport ever since previous direct rail lines were removed.

 Road congestion has been and continues to be a major negative here, as the suburb sees heavy traffic in peak hours when a lot of commuters from different areas converge either to get here, or on the way to where they’re going.